 - “I still have this and the Sesame Street house!
 My toddler is playing with it now!”

 - “These have unsafe levels of Lead and would be considered illegal today.
 Please don’t let your child play with these vintage Fisher Price toys.”

 - “We’re so glad these were so loved!
 Sadly, we do not recommend playing with vintage toys, as safety standards have changed, but these will make terrific additions to your decor!”

-There are several more similar exchanges below in additional screenshots from Instagram (each of the images looks the same, but the comments on each image are different).
+There are several more similar exchanges below (and above) in additional screenshots from Instagram (each of the images looks similar, but the comments on each image are different).

 Continue reading below the images

 Another post from The Fisher Price Toy Museum on Instagram: